Table of Contents

 Easier Budget Management

-Not knowing how much you’ll owe your utility providers each month can make it tough to build a budget.
+Paying a fixed amount to your utility providers each month makes it easier to build — and stick to – a monthly budget.
 With predictable bills, you’ll know how much money to set aside each month for utilities.
 You’ll also know how much is left for other expenses, as well as for savings and retirement contributions, debt repayments, and investments.

 Less Financial Stress